ryanfb/pleiades-plus/README.md

 Columns in the CSV
 ------------------

-pleiades_url: HTTP URI (string)
+`pleiades_url`: HTTP URI (string)

 URI for the Pleiades place resource that the code thinks corresponds to the GeoNames resource identified in "geonames_url"

-geonames_url: HTTP URI (string)
+`geonames_url`: HTTP URI (string)

 URL for the Geonames place record that the code thinks corresponds to the Pleiades place resource identified in "pleiades_url"

-match_type: string
+`match_type`: string

 * "distance": Haversine distance between the Pleiades point or bounding box and the Geonames point was less than 8.0km.
 * "bbox": Geonames coordinates are contained by the Pleiades bounding box
 * "capgrid": Geonames coordinates within the bounding box of the Barrington Atlas grid square for an unlocated Pleiades place
 * "edh": Match manually recorded by the [Epigraphic Database Heidelberg](http://edh-www.adw.uni-heidelberg.de/home)

-distance: float
+`distance`: float

 Haversine distance in kilometers between the Geonames coordinates and the Pleiades coordinates or bounding box.
 If match_type="contains" this value will be 0.

-pleiades_locationPrecision: string
+`pleiades_locationPrecision`: string

 Values copied from the Pleiades location precision field for this place resource: "precise" or "rough".

-pleiades_featureTypes: string of comma-delimited strings
+`pleiades_featureTypes`: string of comma-delimited strings

 Values copied from the Pelaides feature type field for the place.
 Values drawn from the Pleiades "Feature (or Place) Categories" vocabulary: http://pleiades.stoa.org/vocabularies/place-types

-geonames_featurecode: string
+`geonames_featurecode`: string

 Value copied from the Geonames feature code.
 Values drawn from the Geonames Features Codes vocabulary: http://www.geonames.org/export/codes.html

 Running
 -------